pulumi/docs/content/docs/intro/console/ci-cd-integration-assistant.md

 ### Validation

 In the previous step you committed a new workflow configuration by creating a new Pull Request.
 This will trigger a new pipeline build that will run the `pulumi preview` command.
-Click the **Next** button to make the guide check for and validate the CI configuration.
+Click the **Next** button to make the wizard check for and validate the CI configuration.

 Congratulations on configuring a version control system and an automated pipeline for your stack! 🎉

-If your pull request build failed, don't worry we have a [troubleshooting guide]({{< relref "/docs/guides/continuous-delivery/troubleshooting-guide" >}}) for you!
+If your pull request build failed, don't worry we have a [troubleshooting wizard]({{< relref "/docs/wizards/continuous-delivery/troubleshooting-wizard" >}}) for you!

 ## Get the workflow only

-If instead of using the step-by-step guide, you want to access just the workflow for a specific CI/CD service and configure VCS on your own, you can do that by simply selecting a service from the drop-down to get started.
+If instead of using the step-by-step wizard, you want to access just the workflow for a specific CI/CD service and configure VCS on your own, you can do that by simply selecting a service from the drop-down to get started.
 You will still be able to get a workflow template that is customized to your stack even if you choose this option.